 - Wall thickness range: A manufacturer offering 28mm–220mm covers all market segments from entry-level garden buildings to residential and commercial

-Eurodita, based in Kaunas, Lithuania, manufactures 12,000+ structures annually and supplies dealers across 38 countries — including the UK, Germany, France, Netherlands, and Scandinavia — on a private-label basis with no minimum order quantity and CE/FSC certification across the full range.
+Eurodita, based in Kaunas, Lithuania, manufactures 12,000+ structures annually and supplies dealers across 25+ countries, including the UK, Germany, France, Netherlands, and Scandinavia, on a private-label basis with no minimum order quantity and FSC Chain-of-Custody certification across the full range.

 Frequently Asked Questions